woblerr/docker-pgbackrest/README.md

 ## Run

-You will need to mount the necessary directories or files inside the container (or use this image to build your own on top of it)
+You will need to mount the necessary directories or files inside the container (or use this image to build your own on top of it).

 ### Simple